lekegitrepo/facebook-clone/README.md

 # Facebook Clone

 ## Project Description
-Build Facebook!
-You’ll build a large portion of the core Facebook user functionality in this project.
+This is a Facebook clone project which implements a large portion of the core Facebook user functionality in this project.
 Details [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project#assignment)

 ![screenshot](./app_screenshot.png)